qureshiaquib/qureshiaquib.github.io/_posts/2024-07-14-azure-avd-multi-org-setup.md

 7. Azure Virtual Desktop: We’ll be deploying two separate host pools, workspace and application groups for hosting VDIs.
 Windows Images for preparing host pools would be separate.
 8. Storage Account: We’ll have two separate Storage accounts for hosting Azure File share. .
 AFS is used to store profiles in Pooled session host scenario.
 These file shares would be enabled with private endpoint in their respective VNETs.

 I hope above scenario will help when you want to configure VDI environment in a multi organization structure.
+Share the blogpost if you like it.

 Happy Learning!